-Gartner defines the cyber-physical systems (CPS) protection platforms market as products that use knowledge of industrial protocols, operational/production network packets or traffic metadata, and physical process asset behavior to discover, categorize, map and protect CPS in production or mission-critical environments outside of enterprise IT environments.
-CPS protection platforms can be delivered from the cloud, on-premises or in hybrid form.
+Gartner defines cyber-physical systems (CPS) protection platforms as products that discover, categorize, map and protect CPS in production or mission-critical environments outside of enterprise IT.
+They do so by analyzing or interacting with industrial/industry-specific protocols and operational network traffic.
+They understand physical process asset behavior and do not interfere with CPS operations.
+They can be delivered from the cloud, on-premises or in a hybrid form.
 Gartner defines CPS as engineered systems that orchestrate sensing, computation, control, networking and analytics to interact with the physical world (including humans).
 When secure, they enable safe, real-time, reliable, resilient and adaptable performance.

 Manufacturing process management (MPM) and model-based manufacturing (MbM) bridge the gap between the virtual design realm and the physical product/process manufacturing realm as part of an organized software architecture.
 These technologies are not only applied within the four walls of a plant or a corporation's multiple manufacturing sites.
 They can be applied holistically, with workflow to manage multiple recipe variants and labeling change/requirements, and/or handle certificates of compliance (CoCs) and certificates of analysis (CoAs) from suppliers.